electerious/Rosid/readme.md

 ## Routes

 The route-configuration is an array of objects.
-Each object must contain a path and a file handler.
+Each object must contain a name, path and handler.

 ```js
 const routes = [{